 Explore our academic catalog for a full listing of courses, course descriptions, suggested course sequences, and more.

 Environmental Science studies the connections between humans and the environment.
 Therefore, a minor in Environmental Science is an excellent addition to many liberal arts majors and is particularly relevant to students interested in the environmental aspects of business, economics, policy, law, health, or for those simply interested in understanding our responsibility as caretakers of planet Earth.

 The minor in Environmental Science requires successful completion of a minimum of six courses and 18 credits with an ENV prefix.
 Courses ineligible for the environmental science minor include:

 Eligible students majoring in Environmental Science may elect to pursue honors within the Department of Biological Sciences.
 The intention to pursue biology department honors must be declared no later than the end of the first semester of the junior year.
 To declare the intent to pursue departmental honors, a student must have earned a science GPA of 3.50 or higher.

 Students graduating with biology department honors will have this distinction noted on their official university transcript.
 In order to graduate with departmental honors, the following requirements must be met:

-The BS/MAT option is available for students majoring in biology who wish to combine their bachelor's coursework with work toward a Stevenson University master's degree in teaching.
-Please see Additional Enrollment Options in the Admissions section of this catalog for more information.
+The BS/MAT option is available for students majoring in Environmental Science who wish to combine their bachelor's coursework with work toward a Stevenson University master's degree in teaching.
+Please see the Stevenson University Online Catalog for more information.